The Affine Space¶

 such quantities only when their origin is an instantiation of the natural_point_origin<QuantitySpec>.

-to obtain the displacement vector of a point from the origin, the point by itself does
+to obtain the displacement vector of a point from its default origin, the point by itself

 The same point can be expressed with different displacement vectors from different origins.